znepb/colorful/README.md

 # colorful.kst v1

 This repository serves an archive for colorful.kst, a custom-built store which sold colorful blocks on SwitchCraft 3.
 It also featured an ink cartridge filler, shulker box filler, remote monitoring, and other features.
+I hope I didn't miss any components.

 This project also features an online tracker available for use.
 It is written in TypeScript using NextJS and Tailwind.